Struct TaskContext

 Changes the page table root in this context.

-The hardware register for page table root (CR3
+The hardware register for page table root (CR3 for x86) will be

-updated to the next task’s after Self::switch_to
+updated to the next task’s after Self::switch_to.

 pub fn switch_to(&mut self, next_ctx: &TaskContext)